top of page

 “She is a very fine cellist and has a lot of musical imagination and sensibility, searching always different possibilities to speak the music.” -Gautier Capuçon

-Born in 1989 in Istanbul, one of the leading cellists of her generation, Nil Kocamangil convinced the public as well as the press with her powerful, intense, and virtuoso playing, both as a soloist and chamber music player.
+Born in 1989 in Istanbul, Nil Kocamangil is recognized as one of the leading cellists of her generation.
+She has impressed both audiences and critics alike with her powerful, intense, and virtuosic playing, captivating listeners as both a soloist and a chamber musician.

-At the renowned academies and some workshops, Ms. Kocamangil had the opportunity to work with renowned cellists such as Gary Hoffman, Frans Helmerson, Yo-Yo Ma, Jens Peter Maintz, Laurence Lesser, Lluis Claret, Giovanni Sollima, Steven Isserlis, Philippe Müller among many others.
+At the renowned academies and some workshops, Ms. Kocamangil has had the privilegeof working with eminent cellists such as Gary Hoffman, Frans Helmerson, Yo-Yo Ma, Jens Peter Maintz, Laurence Lesser, Lluis Claret, Giovanni Sollima, Steven Isserlis, Philippe Müller among many others.
 Also, as a passionate chamber musician, she worked with distinguished artists such as Gabor Takacs-Nagy, Pavel Gililov, Natalia Prischepenko (ex-Artemis Quartet), Hortense Cartier-Bresson, Paul Katz, Klaus Hellwig, James Buswell, Vladimir Mendelssohn and the members of Ebene Quartet among many others.

-Nil Kocamangil started to play the cello at the age of 9 and since then, pursued her studies in the cello classes of Dilbag Tokay (MSFAUSC, Istanbul); Claus Kanngiesser (master, Hfmt Köln); Marc Coppey (master, CNSM de Paris) and Gautier Capuçon (FLV, Paris).
-Also, she got her master’s of chamber music in the classes of Itamar Golan (CNSM de Paris) and Miguel Da Silva (Ysaÿe Quartet-CRR de Paris).
-As last in 2019, she graduated with distinction from “Meisterklassenexamen”, class of Prof. Peter Bruns at Hmt Leipzig, and right after her graduation, she worked as a cello teacher at the same establishment.
+Nil Kocamangil began playing the cello at the age of 9 and pursued her studies in the cello classes of Dilbag Tokay (MSFAUSC, Istanbul); Claus Kanngiesser (master, Hfmt Köln); Marc Coppey (master, CNSM de Paris) and Gautier Capuçon (FLV, Paris).
+She completed her master’s in chamber music at the classes of Itamar Golan (CNSM de Paris) and Miguel Da Silva (Ysaÿe Quartet-CRR de Paris).
+In 2019, she graduated with distinction from the “Meisterklassenexamen” under Prof. Peter Bruns at Hmt Leipzig, and subsequently joined the same institution as a cello teacher.

-During her studies, she was the scholar and laureate of many foundations such as Turkish Education Foundation, Tekfen Foundation, German Academic Exchange Service (DAAD), Dr. Nejat Eczacıbası Foundation, Borusan Kocabıyık Foundation, Sinfonima Foundation/Mannheim (instrument), Yehudi Menuhin Live Music Now, ProQuartet, Association des Jeunes Talents, Werner Richard - Dr. Carl Dörken Foundation, Villa Musica Rheinland-Pfalz/Germany and she was also supported by the private sponsors.
+During her studies, she was a scholar and laureate of numerous foundations including Turkish Education Foundation, Tekfen Foundation, German Academic Exchange Service (DAAD), Dr. Nejat Eczacıbası Foundation, Borusan Kocabıyık Foundation, Sinfonima Foundation/Mannheim (instrument support), Yehudi Menuhin Live Music Now, ProQuartet, Association des Jeunes Talents, Werner Richard - Dr. Carl Dörken Foundation and Villa Musica Rheinland-Pfalz/Germany.
+She was also generously supported by private sponsors.

-Nil Kocamangil is the Founder and Artistic Director of “Istanbul International Chamber Music Festival and Music Academy” which are being organized since 2021.
-Apart of her soloist career, she is teaching as Associate Professor at Mimar Sinan Fine Arts University State Conservatory and works as a member of the Artistic Advisory Board of Cemal Resit Rey Concert Hall in Istanbul.
-Ms. Kocamangil plays on a 19th-century cello provided to her by a generous private sponsor.
+She is the Founder and Artistic Director of the “Istanbul International Chamber Music Festival and Masterclass Programs”, held annually since 2021.
+In addition to her career as a soloist, she is a dedicated teacher, serving as Associate Professor at the Mimar Sinan Fine Arts University State Conservatory and regularly teaching at masterclasses in Turkey and abroad.
+Beyond her performing and teaching activities, Ms. Kocamangil is a member of the Artistic Advisory Board of the Cemal Reşit Rey Concert Hall in Istanbul and hosts her own weekly radio program, “Cantabile”, on Borusan Klasik.

 . . . . .